Pprime1/csasm/README.md

   - [ ] jitter?
   - [ ] does it work with multiple games?
   - [ ] check that no reward if not occupying a circle
-  - [ ] Table player_count is not updating after a player leaves (ie: 2 back down to 1)
   - [ ] review console.logs to ensure it's useful and not overly communicative
 - [ ] how to have a development environment that is seperate from the production environment
 - [ ] Leave room is not working properly - it is not properly updating playercount.
+  - [ ] Table player_count is not updating after a player leaves (ie: 2 back down to 1)
   - [ ] On leave room if there are now zero players do some form of end-game acknowledgement

+- [ ] Hide a container, create a real one

 # Key files